MatCyg/spring-certification/notes.md

 - `@SqlGroup`

 Transaction Managers:
 - `DataSourceTransactionManager` - basic transaction management provider used with JDBC and MyBatis
 - `HibernateTransactionManager`
 - `JpaTransactionManager`
 - `JtaTransactionManager` - used to delegate transaction management to a Java EE server.
 Can be also used with Atomikos
 - `WebLogicJtaTransactionManager`
+- `JdoTransactionManager`

 ![Transaction Sequence Diagram](images/transaction_sequence_diagram.png)

 Web:
+- `@JsonComponent` - stereotype that registers in with Jackson JsonComponentModule.
+Provides a way to override Json serialization/deserialization for given object.
 - `MessageConverter`
 - ``
 - Handler method: can have parameters: